dtcenter/METviewer/docs/installation.rst

   tar -zxvf batch_load.tar

-2.2.3 Create a METViewer database:
+2.2.3 Create a METviewer database:
 ----------------------------------

 Create a database to store MET data, which has the prefix 'mv_', e.g. mv_met_data: